1. Getting Started

 User data dictionary values are combined with any values previously set for the same user.
 If the same key is set twice for a user then the previous value is replaced.
 Environment data, set by calls to agnosticd_user_info without user will not be exposed to users.

-All user data and messages is collected in user-data.yaml with user data stored as a dictionary under the key "users".
+All user data and messages is collected in ACTION-user-data.yaml with user data stored as a dictionary under the key "users".

 13. Contributing